Independent Contractor Policies

 - Sets the order or sequence of work.

-- Sets his or her own hours of work.
+- Sets their own hours of work.

 - Works for other employers.